BlackShort/finder/README.md

-# Finder
+# FinderX

-**Finder** is a fast and efficient tool designed to help users quickly locate files and directories on their systems.
-With its intuitive interface and advanced search capabilities, Finder streamlines the process of searching for files, saving time and effort.
+**FinderX** is a fast and efficient tool designed to help users quickly locate files and directories on their systems.
+With its intuitive interface and advanced search capabilities, FinderX streamlines the process of searching for files, saving time and effort.

 ## Features